ajschumacher/ajschumacher.github.io/20150119-gog_a_separate_layer_for_visualization/index.md

 ```
 -----

-Live updates are the only thing happening - it just depends on when you send the data.
+Live updates are the only thing happening—it just depends on when you send the data.

 -----